-BUSINESS TYPE IN BUSINESS MORE THAN 3 IN BUSINESS LESS THAN 3 MONTHS C-Corps Form 941 (Quarterly Tax and Wage Report) OR Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) OR Copy of Business Application and Registration form submitted to RI Division of Taxation and W-4's S-Corps Form 941 (Quarterly Tax and Wage Report) OR Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) OR Copy of Business Application and Registration form submitted to RI Division of Taxation PARTNERSHIPS FOR EMPLOYEES WHO ARE FOR EMPLOYEES WHO ARE (General partners will not have Form 941 or W-2.
-Income information is found on Schedule K-1 - line 15A).
-Schedule K-1 (Partner's Share of Income) OR Schedule SE (Selfemployment Tax) OR Form 1065 (Partnership Return of Income AND For employees who are not partners: Form 941 (Quarterly Tax and Wage Report) OR Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Affidavit (for owner/employee not on payroll) and supporting documentation AND For employees who are not partners: Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Limited Liability Company (LLC) May file as a C-Corp or a Partnership Determine which one and see requirements above.
+BUSINESS TYPE IN BUSINESS MORE THAN 3 IN BUSINESS LESS THAN 3 MONTHS C-Corps Form 941 (Quarterly Tax and Wage Report) OR Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) OR Copy of Business Application and Registration form submitted to RI Division of Taxation and W-4's S-Corps Form 941 (Quarterly Tax and Wage Report) OR Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) Most recent payroll report from a third party payroll processing company (e.g., ADP or Paychex) OR Copy of Business Application and Registration form submitted to RI Division of Taxation PARTNERSHIPS FOR EMPLOYEES WHO ARE FOR EMPLOYEES WHO ARE FOR EIVIPLOTEES WHO ARE (General partners will not have Form 941 or W-2.
+Schedule K-1 (Partner's Share of Income) OR Schedule SE (Self- Affidavit (for owner/employee not on payroll) and supporting documentation (General partners will not have Schedule K-1 (Partner's Share of Income) OR Affidavit (for owner/employee not on

+Limited Liability Company (LLC) May file as a C-Corp or a Partnershi Determine which one and see requirements above.
 May file as a C-Corp or a Partnership Determine which one and see requirements above.

-INDEPENDENT CON ITRACTORS Independent Form 1099-MISC Affidavit (for owner/employee not on Contractors payroll) and supporting documentation FARMS Schedule F (Profit or Loss From Mos Most recent payroll report from a Farming) third third party payroll processing company (e.g., ADP or Paychex) OR Affidavit (for owner/employee not on payroll) and and supporting documentation NON-PROFIT ORGANIZATIONS There are many forms that may be filed under non-profit status.
+INDEPENDENT CONTRACTORS Independent Contractors Form 1099-MISC Affidavit (for owner/employee not on payroll) and supporting documentation FARMS Schedule F (Profit or Loss From Farming) third comp Affida recent payroll report from a party payroll processing pany (e.g., ADP or Paychex) OR avit (for owner/employee not on payroll) supporting documentation NON-PROFIT ORGANIZATIONS There are many forms that may be filed under non-profit status.
 The best way to determine which form is used is to ask the group which form they actually file with the government.
 Churches/religious organizations may have K-2/W-2 forms even when non-profit.